VadimEst/CNC-Simulator-Docs/README.md

 ### Deployment

 To deploy the changes to the [live site](https://docs.cnc.timon.cloud/) push your changes to the repository.
 The changes will be pulled to the webserver automatically.

+### Contribute to the docs

+To contribute to the docs, just edit or create a Markdown file in the /docs folder.